-Did you know that skin cancers are the most common tumor in dogs – accounting for approximately one third of all tumors?
+Unfortunately, our dogs can get cancer and this is a fact of life we must be prepared for as loving dog parents.
+Did you know that skin cancers are the most common tumors in dogs – accounting for approximately one third of all tumors?
 You might not think much about it because your dear friend is covered with hair and protected from the sun.
-Luckily, when caught early, many cases of dog skin cancer can be treated successfully.
+Luckily, when caught early, many cases of skin cancer in dogs can be treated successfully.

 Cancer can be hard to detect in dogs but if you pay attention, you can find a lot of the warning signs and symptoms yourself.
-Dogs with skin cancer may experience the following symptoms or signs:
+Dogs with skin cancer may experience the following symptoms: